matthiasbruns/android-dagger2-tutorial/README.md

 Each of them are provided as a singleton.
 The @Singleton annotation is the same as the one in the AppComponent.
 If the component's annotation and the provides annotation match, the created object is treated as a singleton in this component.
-If you leave our the annotation in the provide methods, every time when there is an injection, the module creates a new instance of the class.
+If you leave out the annotation in the provide methods, every time when there is an injection the module creates a new instance of the class.

 ### RepositoryModule